charakterziffer/cursor-toolbox/README.md

 **For Windows:** Keefer Rourke gave me a hint how to convert PNG images to Windows cursors.
 For his capitaine theme he used the free Windows software [Real World Cursor Editor](http://www.rw-designer.com/cursor-maker).
 A fair warning: Using that Editor is in no way as fast and easy as combining the PNGs with a simple shell command.

-Furthermore the Windows theme seem to can contain only a subset of the cursors, namely: left_ptr, help, pointing_hand, text, crosshair, not-allowed, pencil, move, up-arrow, ns-resize, ew-resize, nesw-resize, nwse-resize, progress and wait.
+Furthermore the Windows theme apparently can contain only a subset of the cursors, namely: left_ptr, help, pointing_hand, text, crosshair, not-allowed, pencil, move, up-arrow, ns-resize, ew-resize, nesw-resize, nwse-resize, progress and wait.
 In all other cases unfortunately the default cursors are displayed (e. g. zoom, grab, alias, col-resize).

 <h2 id="install">3 Installing and Using the Cursor Theme</h2>

 ### Instructions for Linux

 To install the theme for a single user copy the theme folder into the hidden folder *.icons* in your home directory – if neccessary create this folder.
 You can do this with the terminal, too.
-Replace the *[theme folder]* with the name of the generated folder from step 2.3.
+Replace the *[theme-folder]* with the name of the generated folder from step 2.3.

-    cp -r [theme folder] ~/.icons/[theme folder]
+    cp -r [theme-folder] ~/.icons/[theme-folder]

 To install the cursor theme system-wide, copy your folder to /usr/share/icons.
 You’ll need to run the command as the system administrator, so you’ll be prompted for your system password:

-    sudo cp -r [theme folder] usr/share/icons/[theme folder]
+    sudo cp -r [theme-folder] usr/share/icons/[theme-folder]

 Now you have to set your cursor theme as the prefered one.
 Depending on your Linux distribution use the Gnome Tweak Tool or Unity Tweak Tool (there: Theme Settings).